Answers for Northern Ireland

 • We may accept Ground rent up to 0.2% of the current market value subject to review and where this is the case you should refer the matter to us to provide confirmation of whether we are happy to proceed,

-In respect of Fixed ground Rents
+In respect of Fixed increase ground Rents

 • Should not increase by more than doubling;